- Floor Plans

 - Complements the architecture and reflects the programmatic use of the facility.

 - Contributes to the local, regional, and national dialogue on contemporary art.

 A six-member Public Art Task Force selected renowned artist Po Shu Wang from among a wide pool of candidates and received approval of their artist recommendation from Mayo Civic Center’s Executive Committee on June 27.
 The Public Art Task Force included representatives of the community, city staff, Rochester Art Center staff, and the architect of the expansion project.
-Final approval for the artist recommendation was made on July 6th by the Rochester City Council.
+Final approval for the artist recommendation was made on July 6th by Rochester City Council.

-The public artwork is located outside on the southern side of the Mayo Civic Center, near Civic Center Drive and 2nd Street SE, so that it is accessible to members of the public as well as visitors to the facility.
+The public artwork is located outside on the southern side of Mayo Civic Center, near Civic Center Drive and 2nd Street SE, so that it is accessible to members of the public as well as visitors to the facility.